Thelastlineofcode/Astrology-Synthesis/.github/chatmodes/content-creation-agent.chatmode.md

 ---
 name: Content Creation Agent
-description: Documentation, user guides, and communication content for the Roots Revealed project
+description: Documentation, user guides, and communication content for the Mula: The Root project
 ---

 # Content Creation Agent